Ohakune: Geography

 Ohakune is located in the Ruapehu District and the Manawatū-Whanganui region, to the immediate south-west of the slopes of the Mount Ruapehu stratovolcano.
+The associated Ohakune volcanic complex is just to the north of the town and the small maar lakes Rangatauanui and Rangatauaiti are to the south of the town.
 The town is 25 km west of Waiouru, 70 km northeast of Whanganui, 287 km north of Wellington and 292 km south of Auckland, and is at an elevation of 582 m.